tatiananantes/skills-workshops/programming_fundamentals/methods/readme.md

     - Divide
     - Multiply
     - Define a method called “run” which calls two of the methods above and outputs a number.
-2. Create a new file and fix the greet method (see below) so that it doesn’t violate SRP
+2. Create a new file and fix the greet method (see below) so that it doesn’t violate SRP.
 3. Define a new method that calls two methods from the file above.

 ```ruby